Khal Nayak

 Khal Nayak is a 1993 Indian Hindi-language action crime film written, directed, and produced by Subhash Ghai under his production company Mukta Arts Ltd. The film stars Sanjay Dutt in the titular role, with Madhuri Dixit, Anupam Kher, Rakhee Gulzar and Jackie Shroff in supporting roles.
 The film's plot follows two police officers, Ram and Ganga, as they attempt to apprehend escaped criminal Ballu.

-Khal Nayak released on 6 August 1993 and became a major commercial success.and second highest grossing film of 1993 At the 39th Filmfare Awards (1994), the film received 11 nominations, winning Best Female Playback Singer and Best Choreography.
+Khal Nayak was released on 6 August 1993 and became the second highest grossing film of 1993.
+At the 39th Filmfare Awards (1994), the film received 11 nominations, winning Best Female Playback Singer and Best Choreography.
+A sequel titled Khalnayak Returns was announced in April 2026.